URiem/art-school/README.md

 #### Color Scheme

 The color scheme is a balance of vibrant colors that draw attention and convey artistic energy.
 A vibrant purple color was chosen in conjunction with the hero image and a desire for them to blend together.
+It was used to frame all important information on the site and all clickable buttons are styled with this color.
 The remaining features on the site and font are a balance of a dark grey or black, as well as white or off white in order to maintain contrast and readability.

 ![Color Scheme](documentation/colorscheme.png)